RA Selection 2020 - 2021

 The RA Class provides new staff members with a forum in which to discuss their role as Residence Life team members, as well as an opportunity to share their ongoing experiences as RAs.
 While a portion of the RA class will be devoted to a theoretical study of topics such as student development, diversity, and residential education, you, as new RAs, are encouraged to teach each other in a practical sense by sharing your own experiences with your classmates.
 The RA Class is a mandatory 1.0 credit course and is taught by a member of the Residence Life professional staff.

 Conditional offers are extended March 16, 2020.

 Final offers are extended on April 24, 2020 after conditional RAs complete the Student Leader Learning & Development Workshop Series.

 Can I be a part-time student and be a RA?

 No, only full-time students are eligible for the RA position.
 RAs must be registered for a minimum of 12 credits each semester and no more than 18 credits.

 Can I still apply if I plan to study abroad in the Spring semester?

 You may still apply and be selected for an RA position.
 It is preferred that you commit to a full academic year as an RA, however.

 If you are hired for the RA position and are later accepted into a study abroad program, you would not be an RA for that period of time.
 If you hope to return to the position for the semester following your study abroad experience, you will not need to take part in the full RA Selection Process.
-You would work with the Associate Director of Student Life or RA Selection Chair to determine qualifications and a hiring process.
+You would work with the Assistant Director of Residence Life or RA Selection Chair to determine qualifications and a hiring process.
 This also depends on position availability and your performance.